BibleTools

 John W. Ritenbaugh

-No matter how thoroughly we were counseled for baptism or how vividly we were told that Christian life might prove difficult, very few are dissuaded from being baptized.
+No matter how thoroughly a minister counseled us for baptism or how vividly he warned us the Christian life might become, very few are dissuaded from being baptized.
 This is, of course, good.
 However, most of us are also full of misplaced confidence.
 Though none of us is ever sure of what we will have to experience to be prepared for what God has in store for us in His Kingdom, we are sure God will be there for us in our times of trial.
 He will indeed, but will we be ready to face our discouragement over what we come to see in ourselves?

 As we become educated in God's way, as we grow and become more discerning, sin becomes more apparent everywhere we look.
 The discouraging aspect is that the sin is not necessarily in others but that we see it in ourselves.
 We may even reach a level of outright despair because, everywhere we turn, every angle we view ourselves from, we see "little" deceits.
 We become aware of envy rising, jealousy, anger, and sometimes even rage and hatred.
 We attempt to bottle them up to keep them from breaking out.